-As Junior Researcher in Residence, Catherine Herfeld will be working on preparing her Habilitation ('second book') that tackles the question of how scientific theories become adopted and diffuse within and across scientific communities.
-Parts of her work at the CAS will concern the question of how rational choice theory became developed and spread throughout the social sciences in the Post-War era.
+As a Junior Researcher in Residence, Catherine Herfeld will be working on preparing her Habilitation ('second book') that tackles the question of how scientific theories become adopted and diffuse within and across scientific communities.
+Parts of her work at CAS will concern the question of how rational choice theory became developed and spread throughout the social sciences in the Post-War era.
 She will also organize a workshop entitled "Studying Knowledge Transfer and Its Contexts", in which philosophers, historians, and sociologists of science will discuss various kinds of knowledge transfers with scientific practitioners.

 - Prof. Dr. Thomas Sturm

 - Dr. Lisciandra Chiara